Stick a Fork in Them, They’re Done – Biggest Brand Failures of 2017

 Just after Pepsi’s epic fail at trying to show how “woke” they are, Heineken pretty much did the exact same thing, just different.
 They made a video with a bunch of people who are from opposing ideologies, a feminist, a male chauvinist, a transgender woman and someone who is opposed to that.
 And so on and so forth.
 They didn’t get quite the same Twitter slapping that Pepsi did, and we’re not sure if this is necessarily a “fail”, but all in all, the ad seemed to lack any substance other than to show that Heineken is “#wokeAF” as the youths are saying nowadays.

 Uber managed to get their epic fail in early this season.
-When Donald Trump’s ban on Muslim countries hit the trade on the 28th of January, the New York Taxi Workers Alliance asked members to stay away from JFK International airport for an hour.
+When Donald Trump’s ban on Muslim countries hit the trade on the 28th of January, the New York Taxi Workers Alliance (a union based alliance) asked members to stay away from JFK International airport for an hour.
 What did Uber do?
-They announced a drop in pricing at the airport!
-Leaving anti-ban Uber users no choice but to delete the app and take to the Twitter-verse to let them know just what they thought of them.
-Not a good move for Uber- although we are sure that the guys over at Lyft are pretty happy about all the new custom.
+They took advantage of the situation and announced a significant drop in pricing at the airport.
+Non-union businesses that take advantage of union strikes are called “Scabs”, and there’s usually a giant ugly blowup rat of sorts nearby.
+The situation left anti-ban Uber users no choice but to delete the app and take to the Twitter-verse to let them know just what they thought of them.
+Not a good move for Uber – although we are sure that the guys over at Lyft are pretty happy about all the new customers.
 Uber tried to save themselves in an epic back pedal maneuver, but the damage was already done, proving not all press is good press.

 United Airlines managed to take themselves down more through their antics this year than by actual ad spend.
 What they, unfortunately, failed to think through is that most people these days have smartphones, and we are all obsessed with documenting everything.
 So when they pulled some seriously questionable client liaison stunts, the world got to know about it, fast.
 Some of the United Airlines fails that set Twitter alight this year included: